cabouman/OpenMBIR-ParBeam/README.md

 ## INSTRUCTIONS:

 1) Compile the code-package:
-   Run the script "./build/build.sh" to compile the 2D and 3D code packages.
+   To compile the code, cd into the src and type "make"

 2) Run demos:
    (a) For fast demo, run the scripts "Demo/2D/Demo_Fast.sh" or "Demo/3D/Demo_Fast.sh".